Oak Dump Cemetery

 - 6 min read

-On the opening day of the Battle of Messines on 7 June 1917, the British trenches were approximately 150m to the east of Oak Dump with the German lines some 200m beyond them.
-The 1/7th Battalion London Regiment attacked at 3.10am and took Oak Trench, Oak Support, and Oak Reserve and only encountering the first real opposition at the White Chateau with machine guns enfilading the Company detailed to take Oak Switch.
-The Battalion was now held up at White Chateau encountering serious German resistance however, the Battalion successfully took the objective along with 80 prisoners, three machine guns, and two minenwerfers.
-A tank had been called for and it arrived at 8.15am by which time the Chateau had been taken and consolidation had begun.
-The British used the cellar of the Chateau as an Advanced Dressing Station.
+On 7 June 1917, the opening day of the Battle of Messines, British trenches were situated approximately 150 metres east of Oak Dump, with German lines about 200 metres beyond.
+At 3:10 AM, the 1/7th Battalion London Regiment launched an attack, capturing Oak Trench, Oak Support, and Oak Reserve.
+They encountered their first significant resistance at the White Chateau, where machine guns targeted the Company assigned to take Oak Switch.
+Despite the fierce opposition, the Battalion succeeded in taking the objective, capturing 80 prisoners, three machine guns, and two minenwerfers.
+A tank, called for during the assault, arrived at 8:15 AM, by which time the Chateau had been secured, and consolidation efforts were underway.
+The British repurposed the Chateau’s cellar as an Advanced Dressing Station.

 Second Lieutenant Arthur Knight Nicholson, ‘B’ Squadron 18th (Queen Mary’s Own) Hussars, 2nd Cavalry Brigade, 1st Cavalry Division.
 Killed in action 31 October 1914, age 21.
 Grave J.7.
 The only son of Herbert and Stella Nicholson, of Bidborough Hall, Tunbridge Wells, Kent.
 He was educated at harrow before being admitted to the Royal Military College at Sandhurst form 1911 to 1912 from where he was gazetted as a Second Lieutenant and joined the cavalry.
 He went to France on 15 August 1914.
 On the 30 October the Regiment had moved into the line having taken over the sector from troops of the 3rd Cavalry Brigade and the 129th Duke of Connaught’s Own Baluchis, a Regiment of the British Indian Army, near Hollebeke Chateau.
 The trenches occupied by ‘B’ Squadron were attacked on the afternoon of 31 October by Germans from their trenches on front of them and this was fought off with twelve dead Germans being observed int eh Chateau grounds.
 Arthur was killed by a sniper firing from the German trenches that ran along the road south west of the Chateau when he was observing the enemy line from his trench.
 He was buried in Voormezeele Enclosure No.3 under a ‘Memorial Cross Without Remains’ and it would seem that his body was subsequently found, exhumed, and reburied here after the Armistice.